Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Valence Photoemission

 Indole, in the gas phase, is known to form strong hydrogen-bonded complexes with water with its N-H group serving as the hydrogen-bond donor~\cite{Korter:JPCA102:7211}.
 Our results demonstrate that this motif is also dominant in aqueous solution.
 Specifically, disentangling the solvent-induced shifts, which are specific extensions of the general chemical shift, in the core-ionization spectra enabled us to elucidate the solvent structure around the indole molecule.
 The core-level binding energies for nitrogen and carbon $1s$ electrons clearly indicated the presence of specific solvent effects due to a strong hydrogen bonding to nitrogen together with further non-specific effects due to solvent polarization.
 On the one hand, there is a strong directed and specific hydrogen bonding $\text{N-H}\cdots\text{OH}_2$, while on the other hand, there are unstructured interactions of the water solvent with the overall molecular structure.

 Furthermore, we reported and interpreted the Auger spectra, which exhibit larger solvent shifts than the direct photoelectrons.
 These Auger-electron signals are brought about by many final dicationic states.
-A computational technique based on electron-population analysis was demonstrated as an efficient tool for modeling Auger spectra, aiding in further analysis of molecules in complex environments using x-ray photoemission spectroscopy.
+A computational technique based on electron-population analysis was demonstrated as an efficient tool for modeling Auger spectra, aiding in further analysis of molecules in complex environments using X-ray photoemission spectroscopy.

-Overall, our detailed investigation of the photoemission spectrum of indole in water provided a clear and refined view on the solvation of indole, specifically for its different moeties, including a surprising highly specific single-solvent molecule binding motif combined with further unspecific solvent interactions.
+Overall, our detailed investigation of the photoemission spectrum of indole in water provided a clear and refined view on the solvation of indole, specifically for its different moieties, including a surprising highly specific single-solvent molecule-binding motif combined with further unspecific solvent interactions.
 From the perspective of computational chemistry, our work demonstrated the wide applicability of the maximum-overlap method, enabling us to model the ionic states through standard ground-state quantum chemical methods, combined with the non-equilibrium dielectric modeling of the environment.